x-mat-studio/TheDesignDen2021Jam/README.md

 Thanks for playing our game!

-Neon Looper is a 'feeler' type of game in which you are trying to spin as fast as possible.
+Neon Looper is a 'feeling' type of game in which you are trying to spin as fast as possible.
 Spinning faster will make you move faster (but also make you harder to control).

-"Loop" your mouse around your character to increase it's RPM, kill enemies to get faster and try to hit the boss 3 times to win!
+"Loop" your mouse around your character to increase it's RPM, kill enemies to go faster and try to hit the boss 3 times to win!

 And most important of all: have fun while doing so!
 Revel in the spectale of light, sound and speed.

 Happy looping!

--X-Gam Studio (Aarón,Álex,Julia,Oscar,Ferran,Adrià,Jose)
+-X-Gam Studio (Aarón, Àlex, Julia, Oscar, Ferran-Roger, Adrià, Jose)